 Current Account in Australia averaged -4813.04 AUD Million from 1959 until 2021, reaching an all time high of 20461 AUD Million in the second quarter of 2021 and a record low of -22183 AUD Million in the fourth quarter of 2015.
 This page provides - Australia Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Current Account - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Current Account in Australia is expected to be 10000.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Australia to stand at 4000.00 in 12 months time.
-In the long-term, the Australia Current Account is projected to trend around 2500.00 AUD Million in 2021 and -1600.00 AUD Million in 2022, according to our econometric models.
+Current Account in Australia is expected to be 15000.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Current Account is projected to trend around 1600.00 AUD Million in 2022 and -1600.00 AUD Million in 2023, according to our econometric models.